grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 ## Introduction

-Grafana supports a wide range of data sources, including Prometheus, MySQL, and even Datadog.
-There's a good chance you can already visualize metrics from the systems you have set up.
+Grafana supports a wide range of [data sources](https://grafana.com/grafana/plugins/data-source-plugins/), including Prometheus, MySQL, and Datadog.
 In some cases, though, you already have an in-house metrics solution that you’d like to add to your Grafana dashboards.
-This tutorial teaches you to build a support for your data source.
+This tutorial teaches you to build a new data source plugin to query data.

 For more information about backend plugins, refer to the documentation on [Backend plugins](../../introduction/backend.md).

 In this tutorial, you'll:

-- Build a backend for your data source
+- Build a [backend](../../introduction/backend.md) for your data source
 - Implement a health check for your data source
-- Enable Grafana Alerting for your data source
+- Enable [Grafana Alerting](https://grafana.com/docs/grafana/latest/alerting/) for your data source

 #### Prerequisites

-- Knowledge about how data sources are implemented in the frontend.
-- Grafana 7.0
+- Grafana 9.0
 - Go ([Version](https://github.com/grafana/plugin-tools/blob/main/packages/create-plugin/templates/backend/go.mod#L3))
 - [Mage](https://magefile.org/)
 - [LTS](https://nodejs.dev/en/about/releases/) version of Node.js